namiwang/namiwang.github.io/_posts/2022-03-22-i-published-my-toolbox-as-public-database.md

 But to be honest, notion is still the best way I've found to share a bunch of structured data while enabling others to edit and query.

+It cost me less than 30 minuts to share the database, config one custom domain, and setup a real domain (🧰 <a href="https://1-toolbox.com" target="_blank">1-toolbox.com</a>) forwarding to the page.

 My other choices are:

 ### wikimedia